darinz/Statistics/Python/README.md

 By the end of this enhanced course, you will be able to:

 ### Technical Skills
-- Import, clean, and preprocess data efficiently in R
+- Import, clean, and preprocess data efficiently in Python
 - Perform comprehensive exploratory data analysis with advanced visualizations
 - Conduct various statistical tests with proper assumption checking
 - Build and validate regression models (linear, logistic, GLMs)